jmedia65/awesome-streamlit-themes/tailwind/README.md

 ---

-**Built with 🌊 for developers who love clean, systematic design**
+**Built with 🌊 for developers who appreciate clean, systematic design**
-_Bringing Tailwind's design philosophy to the Streamlit world_ 🎯
+_Bringing Tailwind-inspired design principles to the Streamlit world_ 🎯